Domestic Violence Defense Lawyers

 A conviction can carry significant criminal penalties, including jail time and fines.
 It can negatively affect parental rights and shared property in a divorce situation.

-Courts in Florida will not take domestic violence charges lightly, so having a solid legal team is essential to clearing your name and protecting your reputation.
-If you are charged with a domestic violence offense in Florida, a domestic violence defense lawyer at the Panella Law Firm can help fight the charges and protect your rights.
+Courts in Florida will not take domestic violence assault charges lightly, so having a solid legal team is essential to clearing your name and protecting your reputation.
+If you are charged with a domestic violence offense in Florida, a domestic violence defense lawyer at Panella Law Firm can help fight the charges and protect your rights.

-Why Choose Us
+Why Choose Us?

-• Michael Panella has been awarded the 2017-2020 Client Choice Award.
+• Attorney Michael Panella has been awarded the 2017-2020 Client Choice Award.

 • In 2019–2022, Michael Panella was selected to be included in Super Lawyers.

-• Michael Panella named the National Trial Lawyers as one of the 40 under 40 in the legal profession.
+as one of the 40 under 40 in the legal profession.

 Our clients benefit from the collaborative efforts of Huda Saleh and the other attorneys at our firm because they can use the many different views and areas of experience represented within the firm to craft unique and effective solutions for each case.

-What is Considered Domestic Violence in Florida?
+What Is Considered Domestic Violence in Florida?

-It’s a common misconception that domestic violence only occurs between partners in a marriage; however, the description of domestic violence in Florida is considerably broader.
+It is a common misconception that domestic violence only occurs between partners in a marriage; however, the description of domestic violence in Florida is considerably broader.

 Under Fla.
 Stat.
-741.28741.31, domestic violence is defined as violence committed by a family or household member against another family or household member, including:
+741.28– 741.31, domestic violence is defined as violence committed by a family or household member against another family or household member, including:

 • Current or former spouses